 Dr. John Fried Gipner held the Chair of the Division of Ophthalmology from 1931-1961, after which Albert Conrad Snell, Jr. became chair until his retirement Dr. Henry Metz was appointed Chair of the newly created Department of Ophthalmology in 1978 and he served in the position until 1993.
 Under Dr. Metz, Dr. Seymour Zigman elucidated the dilatory effects of ultraviolet light on the eye.

-Current faculty member, Dr. Steven Ching, became interim Chair until the appointment of Dr. George Bresnick as Chair in 1994.
+Steven Ching, MD, became interim Chair until the appointment of Dr. George Bresnick as Chair in 1994.
 During his tenure, Dr. Bresnick started Project Eye Care, greatly expanding the Department's commitment and effort to provide eye care to the disadvantaged in the Rochester area.